The Bylaws of Boone REMC

 Within ninety (90) days after the expiration of each calendar year all operating revenues and receipts for such calendar year not needed for the foregoing purposes shall be applied by the board of directors for either or both of the following purposes:

-- The establishment and maintenance of a reserve fund to be used for education in cooperation and in the effective use of electricity and for appropriate educational, charitable, community, and similar purposes;
+- The establishment and maintenance of a reserve fund to be used for education in cooperation and in the effective use of electricity and for the appropriate educational, charitable, community, and similar purposes;

 - Allocation as patronage on an equitable basis among the Cooperative’s members in proportion to the extent those members in each particular rate class contributed to the Cooperative’s total operating margins during the calendar year; provided, however, any patronage shall be first applied against such member’s indebtedness, if any, to the Cooperative.